Rock dove: Description

 There have been numerous skeletal descriptions of the rock dove and the associated muscles including those of the eye, jaw, neck, and throat.
 The skull is dominated by the rostrum, eye socket, and braincase.
 The quadrate bone is relatively small and mobile and connects the rest of the cranium to the lower jaw.
-The latter has an angled shape in side view because the long-axis of the front half of the lower jaw is at a 30° angle to the back half.
+The latter has an angled shape in lateral view because the long-axis of the front half of the lower jaw is at a 30° angle to the back half.
 Beneath the skull, the hyoid skeleton involves three mid-line structures and a pair of elongate structures that stem from between the junction of the back two structures.
 The anterior structure (the paraglossum or entoglossum) is unpaired and shaped like an arrowhead.

-When circling overhead, the white underwing of the bird becomes conspicuous.
-In its flight, behaviour, and voice, which is more of a dovecot coo than the phrase of the wood pigeon, it is a typical pigeon.
-Although it is a relatively strong flier, it also glides frequently, holding its wings in a very pronounced V shape as it does.
-As prey birds, they must keep their vigilance, and when disturbed a pigeon within a flock will take off with a noisy clapping sound that cues for other pigeons to take to flight.
-The noise of the take-off increases the faster a pigeon beats its wings, thus advertising the magnitude of a perceived threat to its flockmates.

-Feral pigeons are essentially the same size and shape as the original wild rock dove, but often display far greater variation in colour and pattern compared to their wild ancestors.
-The blue-barred pattern which the original wild rock dove displays is generally less common in more urban areas.
-Urban pigeons tend to have darker plumage than those in more rural areas.